Period 6 element: Bismuth

+Polonium

-PoloniumPolonium is a chemical element with the symbol Po and atomic number 84, discovered in 1898 by Marie Skłodowska-Curie and Pierre Curie.
-A rare and highly radioactive element, polonium is chemically similar to bismuth and tellurium, and it occurs in uraniumores.
+Polonium is a chemical element with the symbol Po and atomic number 84, discovered in 1898 by Marie Skłodowska-Curie and Pierre Curie.
+A rare and highly radioactive element, polonium is chemically similar to bismuth and tellurium, and it occurs in uranium ores.
 Polonium has been studied for possible use in heating spacecraft.
 As it is unstable, all isotopes of polonium are radioactive.
 There is disagreement as to whether polonium is a post-transition metal or metalloid.

+Astatine

-AstatineAstatine is a radioactive chemical element with the symbol At and atomic number 85.
+Astatine is a radioactive chemical element with the symbol At and atomic number 85.
 It occurs on the Earth only as the result of decay of heavier elements, and decays away rapidly, so much less is known about this element than its upper neighbors in the periodic table.
 Earlier studies have shown this element follows periodic trends, being the heaviest known halogen, with melting and boiling points being higher than those of lighter halogens.

 Until recently most of the chemical characteristics of astatine were inferred from comparison with other elements; however, important studies have already been done.
 The main difference between astatine and iodine is that the HAt molecule is chemically a hydride rather than a halide; however, in a fashion similar to the lighter halogens, it is known to form ionic astatides with metals.
 Bonds to nonmetals result in positive oxidation states, with +1 best portrayed by monohalides and their derivatives, while the higher are characterized by bond to oxygen and carbon.
 Attempts to synthesize astatine fluoride have been met with failure.
 The second longest-living astatine-211 is the only one to find a commercial use, being useful as an alpha emitter in medicine; however, only extremely small quantities are used, and in larger ones it is very hazardous, as it is intensely radioactive.

 Astatine was first produced by Dale R. Corson, Kenneth Ross MacKenzie, and Emilio Segrè in the University of California, Berkeley in 1940.
 Three years later, it was found in nature; however, with an estimated amount of less than 28 grams (1 oz) at given time, astatine is the least abundant element in Earth's crust among non-transuranium elements.
-Among astatine isotopes, six (with mass numbers 214 to 219) are present in nature as the result of decay of heavier elements; however, the most stable astatine-210 and the industrially used astatine-211 are not.
+Among astatine isotopes, four (with mass numbers 215, 217, 218 and 219) are present in nature as the result of decay of heavier elements; however, the most stable astatine-210 and the industrially used astatine-211 are not.